andrew-lei/LTAT.06.007-Project/project-proposal.md

 # Idea description

-* Peer-to-peer messaging
+* Encrypted peer-to-peer messaging
-* Use Estonian ID system for both identification and encryption
+* Uses Estonian ID system for both identification and encryption
 * Pass messages to offline users by holding them with mutual friends
+* Designated servers that pass messages to offline peers

 # Related work